jpverkamp/blog/content/reviews/movies/The Giver.md

 Now don't get me wrong.
 It's been rather a while since I've read the book.
 But there seemed to be rather a few minor changes.
 Most of them were fine; for example, I didn't mind that his first memory of pain wasn't a sunburn.
 But the ending was a bit rocky.
 After a certain point, I just kept expecting the film to be over.
 Eventually they got back on the rails, but it took a while.

 One good part at least was that I think <a href="http://www.imdb.com/name/nm0000313">Jeff Bridges</a> was actually pretty good as The Giver.
 Just gruff and no-nonsense enough.
-He didn't have the odd accent from {{<crosslink "R.I.P.D.">}}.nd for once he didn't feel like another incarnation of {{< wikipedia page="the dude" text="The Big Lebowski" >}}.
+He didn't have the odd accent from [[R.I.P.D.]]().nd for once he didn't feel like another incarnation of {{< wikipedia page="the dude" text="The Big Lebowski" >}}.
 Also, it was interesting to see Taylor Swift in a film role, especially given that I didn't even know it was her until the credits.

 Overall, I've seen worse movies.
 If this wasn't *the* film adaptation The Giver (given it took 20 years to make this one, we won't likely see another), I was hoping for more.
 What exactly, I couldn't tell you, but something more.